nairadithya/website/src/content/garden/blogroll.md

 ---
-title: People
+title: Blogroll
-description: A collection of some of the most influential voices on the Internet for me.
+description: Voices that are influential to me
 ---

 1. [Interconnected](https://interconnected.org/) - Matt Webb is an incredibly creative man, with a lot of playful wit packed into all of his posts.
 He takes your mind for walks along untrodden paths and leaves you with refreshing ideas and re-imaginings of the things we take for granted.